NAIST-SE/GH-Node.JS/dependencies_history/README.md

 # Dependencies history
-Dependencies_history is the folder that contains the infor-mation  related  to  the  dependency  changes  over  time  forthe package.
+Dependencies_history is the folder that contains the information  related  to  the  dependency  changes  over  time  forthe package.
 Based on the Software Universe Graph, we track and list all repository changes.

 ### Semantic versioning: